dentech-floss/publisher/README.md

 Also, this lib take care of the creation of Watermill messages carrying protobuf payload (marshalling + making sure that the context is set on the message to enable the above mentioned tracing) so please use the provided "NewMessage" func as shown below in the example.

-Anothing that that's built into this lib is retry functionality, a configurable number of retries will attempted by this publisher using an exponential backoffice policy upon an error.
+Another thing that's built into this lib is retry functionality, where a configurable number of retries will be attempted by this publisher using an exponential backoffice policy upon an error.

 ## Install